New Jersey Tea – Ceanothus Americanus: Edible & Medicinal Uses of the Redroot of Wild Plants

 Growing Ceanothus Americanus

-The snowball-like white flowers bring to mind the popular hydrangea, except this native plant is the host plant of the caterpillars of the endangered mottled duskywing skipper (erynnis martialis), various other duskywings (erynnis spp.), and those vivid little blue butterflies the spring/summer azures (celastrina argiolus).
+The snowball-like white flowers bring to mind the popular hydrangea, except this native plant is the host plant of the caterpillars of the endangered mottled duskywing skipper (Erynnis martialis), various other duskywings (Erynnis spp.), and those vivid little blue butterflies the spring/summer azures (Celastrina argiolus).
 Many pollinators will visit redroots blooms.

 Because our two redroots don’t flower at the exact same time, it’s strategic to plant them both.
 They can be propagated from seed or bought from native plant nurseries.
 They like partial to full sun and do well in average to dry soil, not being too fussy about the soil type.
 They are drought resistant too.